Garrett, IN Water Heater Installation

 New flexible connectors or copper piping are installed as needed

-Pressure relief valve (TPR valve) is added with a discharge pipe for safe venting
+Pressure relief valve (TPR valve) is added with a discharge line, and routed to a floor drain if available

 Thermal expansion tank is connected, if applicable, to relieve pressure from heating cycles